jmcker/Remote-Serial-Control-for-Arduino/README.md

 # Remote-Serial-Control-for-Arduino #

-This program allows a client to control an Arduino via a remote host and [nanpy](https://pypi.python.org/pypi/nanpy)).
-Originally developed for a rather intricate theater prop, the setup includes commands for controlling a matrix of LEDs connected to the Arduino, displays connected to the remote host, and other aspects of the host operating system.
+This program allows a client to send commands to an Arduino via serial connection on a remote host.
+Originally developed for a rather intricate theater prop, the setup includes commands for controlling a matrix of pins connected to the Arduino (i.e. LED matrix), displays connected to the remote host computer, and other aspects of the host operating system.

-[This](https://www.youtube.com/watch?v=QumIhvYtRKQ) video describes how to setup an Arduino as a slave with nanpy.

 Executing:
 ```python